Welcome to our website!

 Jim Carruthers knew his Dad was quite the ballplayer but his Father did not speak much about it for reasons he found out later, he then started the tedious journey of piecing it all together and how it's affected how he hobbies now.
 A great human...

-Jim Caruthers knew his Dad was quite the ballplayer but his Father did not speak much about it for reasons he found out later, he then started the tedious journey of piecing it all together and how it's affected how he hobbies now.
+Jim Carruthers knew his Dad was quite the ballplayer but his Father did not speak much about it for reasons he found out later, he then started the tedious journey of piecing it all together and how it's affected how he hobbies now.
 A great human story is never lost on me.

 Follow us on Social Media: